KiandaBPM/docs/content/docs/platform/connectors/_index.md

     Your browser does not support the video tag.
     </source>
 </video>
-There is also an option to create a **customised data source connector** using the Kianda Developer [Client Connector](/docs/low-code/client-connector/).
+There is also an option to create a **custom data connector** using the Kianda Developer [Custom Connector](/docs/low-code/custom-connector/).

 ### Kianda Cloud Connect